multiversx/mx-docs/docs/developers/developer-reference/storage-mappers.md

 ## SetMapper

 Stores a set of values, with no duplicates being allowed.
 It also provides methods for checking if a value already exists in the set.
+Values order is given by their order of insertion.

 Unless you need to maintain the order of the elements, consider using `UnorderedSetMapper` or `WhitelistMapper` instead, as they're more efficient.